-- B. It is impossible to establish property values without a formal real estate appraisal, which has not been requested nor provided, and so any discussion of values is necessarily general. - C. The gain to the public of the proposed rezoning is positive because it will redevelop a vacant farmstead, which will be more desirable than the previous aging accessory farm structures. - D. The ZBA has recommended that the proposed rezoning will HELP ACHIEVE Policy 4.2.1 regarding whether the proposed use is a service better provided in a rural area. - E. The ZBA has recommended that the proposed rezoning will HELP ACHIEVE the Champaign County Land Resource Management Plan. - 3.
-The proposed Zoning Ordinance map amendment will HELP ACHIEVE the purpose of the Zoning Ordinance because: - A. Establishing the B-4 District in this location WILL help lessen and avoid hazards to persons and damage to property resulting from the accumulation of runoff of storm or floodwaters because approval of the rezoning relates to Special Use Case 929-S-19, which will require a Storm Water Drainage Plan and review (Purpose 2.0 (d), see Item 21.D.). - B. Establishing the B-4 District at this location WILL help classify, regulate, and restrict the location of the uses authorized in the B-4 District (Purpose 2.0 (i), see Item 21.G.). - C. The proposed rezoning and proposed Special Use WILL NOT hinder the development of renewable energy sources (Purpose 2.0(r), see Item 21.M). - 4.
+- B. It is impossible to establish property values without a formal real estate appraisal, which has not been requested nor provided, and so any discussion of values is necessarily general. - C. The gain to the public of the proposed rezoning is positive because it will redevelop a vacant farmstead, which will be more desirable than the previous aging accessory farm structures.
+The public will also benefit from drainage improvements required as part of developing the subject property. - D. The ZBA has recommended that the proposed rezoning will HELP ACHIEVE Policy 4.2.1 regarding whether the proposed use is a service better provided in a rural area. - E. The ZBA has recommended that the proposed rezoning will HELP ACHIEVE the Champaign County Land Resource Management Plan. - 3.
+The proposed Zoning Ordinance map amendment will HELP ACHIEVE the purpose of the Zoning Ordinance because: - A. Establishing the B-4 District in this location WILL help lessen and avoid hazards to persons and damage to property resulting from the accumulation of runoff of storm or floodwaters because approval of the rezoning relates to Special Use Case 003-S-21, which will require a Storm Water Drainage Plan and review (Purpose 2.0 (d), see Item 21.D.). - B. Establishing the B-4 District at this location WILL help classify, regulate, and restrict the location of the uses authorized in the B-4 District (Purpose 2.0 (i), see Item 21.G.). - C. The proposed rezoning and proposed Special Use WILL NOT hinder the development of renewable energy sources (Purpose 2.0(r), see Item 21.M). - 4.
 The proposed Zoning Ordinance map amendment is subject to the following special condition: - A. The owners of the subject property hereby recognize and provide for the right of agricultural activities to continue on adjacent land consistent with the Right to Farm Resolution 3425 (see attached).

-The special condition stated above is required to ensure the following: Conformance with Land Resource Management Plan Policy 4.2.3.
+The special condition stated above is required to ensure the following:

+Conformance with Land Resource Management Plan Policy 4.2.3.